 They use solar power at the Borderfree Nonviolence Centre & stand in solidarity with efforts to prevent further global warming,

 Asking for the Arctic 30 to be freed

 An Afghan women’s tailoring cooperative

 Embroidery work on Borderfree scarves part of small income generation

-3. Non-violent conflict resolution, abolishing weapons and war
+3. Non-violent conflict resolution, including the abolishing of weapons and wars

 Non-violent conflict resolution training sessions are held.

 Various programs, vigils, walks and campaigns are organized to protest against all forms of violence and war.